Key Facts

 What does this mean for pending lawsuits?▼

-Approximately 62,000 talc lawsuits remain pending against J&J. The Craft verdict may influence settlement negotiations, J&J’s bankruptcy settlement offers, and other juries’ damage assessments.
-It demonstrates juries continue to hold J&J accountable despite the company’s bankruptcy maneuvers.
+More than 67,000 talc lawsuits are pending in the federal MDL against J&J, with tens of thousands more in state courts.
+The Craft verdict may influence settlement negotiations, J&J’s post-bankruptcy litigation strategy, and other juries’ damage assessments.
+It shows juries continue to hold J&J accountable after the March 2025 dismissal of the Red River Talc Chapter 11 plan.

 How does talc cause mesothelioma?▼